sfaza339/-a3_discovery.md/a3_discovery.md

 # A brief description of how you approached this discovery.

-My approach was to start with trying all possibilities of the switches bing A and B. I later played around with the slider trying out all the numbers between 1-100 and noting down the differences between the different uses of switches as well.
-My observations were that there was a set of consecutive numbers that had the same image, name, and title displayed for one switch, two switches, or no switches.
-As I observed changes, I described them in the below.
+My approach was to start with trying all possibilities of the switches; A and B. I did 4 different trials with the switches being just A, just B, neither A or B, and lastly, both A and B. I later played around with the slider trying out all the numbers between 1-100 and noting down the differences between the different uses of switches as well.

 # What does the setting of the slider do?
 What do the switches do?

 The slider changes the image, and the title while the switches change the name.
+The name was displayed to be starting with either Ser, Maester, or Queen.
 For example, on the increments of 1-19 with switch A on, The switch controls the initial part being 'Ser Alyn Snow', while the slider controls the title being 'The Cursed' and the image displayed 'a wolf.'

-## What names are generated from each switch setting? written as (name, title, image)
+# What names are generated from each switch setting? written as (name, title, image)

-### Using just A:
+## Using just A:

 0: Ser Alyn Snow, The Cruel, a sword